 St Canice's Cathedral, also known as Kilkenny Cathedral, is a 13th-century catholic church with a 9th-century tower.
 Explore the grounds and cemetery, and if you have time, climb the 121 stairs to the top of the tower for views of Kilkenny below.

 During our 15 days in Ireland, we saw castles and churches, pubs and breweries, birds and deer, mountains and valleys, rivers and harbors, beaches and flowers and so much more.
-We hope we've inspired you to take a road trip around Ireland and given you some insight on how to do it.
+We hope we have inspired you to see Ireland by road and have given you some insight on how to do it.
 If you have questions, please don't hesitate to ask!

 You May Also Enjoy: